 (21) Units studied Online or by Distance Learning in non-compulsory study periods (e.g. Session 3) are counted for the purposes of the 25% limit.

 (22) If a student is in the final study period of a course, with only one subject to complete the course, the student must not study this unit Online Learning or by Distance Learning in Australia unless the period in which the student will complete the course is a non-compulsory study period.

-(24) Students who complete their studies early as a result of overload enrolment or units studied in non-compulsory study periods will be reported to Department of Immigration and Citizenship through PRISMS as having completed their studies, within fourteen (14) days after the release of final grades.
+(24) Students who complete their studies early as a result of overload enrolment or units studied in non-compulsory study periods will be reported to Department of Immigration and Border Protection through PRISMS as having completed their studies, within fourteen (14) days after the release of final grades.